ngodn/codex--KB/Device42/Device42_On-Premise_Discovery_Implementation_Guide.md

 ## Executive Summary

-This guide provides a comprehensive approach to implementing Device42's autodiscovery capabilities for on-premise infrastructure.
+This guide provides an approach to implementing Device42's autodiscovery capabilities for on-premise infrastructure.
 Device42 automates the discovery of IT assets through agentless methods, building an accurate Configuration Management Database (CMDB) with minimal network impact.

-**Key Benefits:**
-- Agentless discovery reduces security concerns and administrative overhead
-- Automated data collection ensures CMDB accuracy and currency
-- Comprehensive asset visibility across network, server, and virtualization layers
-- Scheduled discovery maintains data freshness

 ---